-Pension Protection Act
+Pension Protection Act and the Secure Act

-In the past, if a life partner died and left his or her 401(k), 403(b), or 457 plan to his or her life partner (or any non-spouse), the surviving life partner, rather than having the opportunity to withdraw the proceeds over his or her life expectancy, had to withdraw the 401(k) proceeds immediately, or in some cases, over a five year period.
+In the past, if a life partner died and left his or her 401(k), 403(b), or 457 plan to his or her life partner (or any non-spouse), the surviving life partner, rather than having the opportunity to withdraw the proceeds over his or her life expectancy, had to withdraw the 401(k) proceeds immediately, or in some cases, over a five year-period.
 In many instances, this created a major income tax burden on the surviving life partner in the year(s) in which the money had to be withdrawn.

 With the passing of the Pension Protection Act and additional IRS action in 2010, custodians of these types of retirement plans must now allow a non-spouse beneficiary, such as a life partner, to make a direct trustee-to-trustee transfer of the retirement plan proceeds to an inherited IRA.
 If done correctly, the surviving life partner would then be allowed to spread the distributions from that inherited IRA out over his or her life expectancy, thereby spreading out the income tax burden over that same time period.
+However, with the passage of the Secure Act in 2020, the life expectancy payout for non-spouse partners would now be reduced to 10 years.